 Root Raised Cosine

 To implement a Raised Cosine filter requires splitting the filter into two parts, where a set of matched Root Raise Cosine filters are designed.
-The transfer function of a RRC filter is the square root of the Raised Cosine filter; hence the combination of the two filters one in the transmitter and one in the receiver yields a Raised Cosine transfer function.
+The transfer function of a RRC filter is the square root of the Raised Cosine filter; hence the combination of the two filters, one in the transmitter and one in the receiver yields a Raised Cosine transfer function.

 Figure 33 – RRC Filter Design